The Cosmological CPT Theorem: Discussion

 Another interesting direction would be to see the implications of our discrete symmetry constraints and the phase rule for the recently proposed differential equation method for computing wavefunction coefficients in general flat FLRW cosmologies~\cite{Arkani-Hamed:2023kig,Arkani-Hamed:2023bsv}.
-It might also be worth seeing if there is a phase rule for the de Sitter S-matrix, constructed along the lines of \cite{Melville:2023kgd,Melville:2024ove}, or to the in-out formalism of \cite{donath2024out}.
-It could also be that our phase rule provides useful constraints on flat space amplitudes, via the fact that going on the total ``energy" pole $k_T \to 0$ (which is equivalent to going to the infinite past $\eta \to -\infty$), i.e. the ``flat-space" limit, the Bunch-Davies vacuum looks like the flat-space vacuum.
+It could also be interesting to see whether symmetry constraints can be derived in curved FLRW cosmologies (see e.g.~\cite{DiValentino:2019qzk,Handley:2019tkm,Handley:2019anl,Avis:2019eav,Thavanesan:2020lov,Shumaylov:2021qje,Letey:2022hdp,Huang:2022mxj,Bel:2022iuf,Ratra:2022ksb,Vigneron:2022bgr,Dineen:2023nbt,Vigneron:2024bfj} for recent studies on curved inflating universes).
+It would also be valuable to investigate if a phase rule can be established for the de Sitter S-matrix, in line with the approaches of~\cite{Melville:2023kgd,Melville:2024ove}, or for the in-out formalism of~\cite{donath2024out}.
+Additionally, our phase rule might offer useful constraints on flat space amplitudes, given the fact that going on the total ``energy" pole $k_T \to 0$, which corresponds to the infinite past $\eta \to -\infty$, where the Bunch-Davies vacuum resembles the flat space vacuum in the ``flat space" limit (see e.g.~\cite{Raju:2012zr,Cespedes:2025dnq}).

 Finally, it should be noted that in the derivation of our phase rule, we have implicitly assumed that the de Sitter vacuum is stable, and hence not subject to decay.
 In the string theory community, it is generally believed that de Sitter vacua in the string landscape will always be metastable.
 The probability that \emph{no} vacuum decay event occurs anywhere, should fall off as an exponential of the total elapsed spacetime volume at late times.
 Although this correction looks badly divergent, it seems to have the right form to be renormalised by a $d$-dimensional cosmological constant counterterm in $\log Z_\text{CFT}$.
-However, this counterterm has a sign which is real, unlike the usual holographic counterterms in dS/CFT which are imaginary \cite{Araujo-Regado:2022gvw,Araujo-Regado:2022jpj,Chakraborty:2023yed,Thavanesan:2024csh}.
-As vacuum decay would lead to branches of the wavefunction disappearing into other possibilities, the assumption that vacuum decay does not occur is effectively a nonunitary postselection rule.
+However, this counterterm has a sign which is real, unlike the usual holographic counterterms in dS/CFT which are imaginary~\cite{Maldacena:2002vr,Araujo-Regado:2022gvw,Araujo-Regado:2022jpj,Chakraborty:2023yed,Thavanesan:2025csh}.
+As vacuum decay would lead to branches of the wavefunction disappearing into other possibilities, the assumption that vacuum decay does not occur is effectively a non-unitary postselection rule.
 Thus, we do not expect that our phase rule is necessarily valid for such processes.
 It would be interesting to study such vacuum transitions in more detail.